Oleksiy-Nestor Naumenko: Biography and career

 His body of work includes more than 50 films ranging from documentary, chronicle, ethnographic and music films to short fiction, experimental works, photo films, and arthouse.
 He creates films in several languages, including Ukrainian, English, and Spanish.

-Among Naumenko’s experimental films is 50 Horizons (2023), a full-length documentary exploring minimalist and absurdist aesthetics.
+Among Naumenko's experimental films is 50 Horizons (2023), a full-length documentary exploring minimalist and absurdist aesthetics.
 The film was presented at the Molodist International Film Festival and is described as being inspired by the creative methods of James Joyce and James Benning.
-Other projects include the travel essay films Year of Volcanoes (2018), Sunny Island (2021), Caribbean Trilogy (2020), a documentary essay about Japan The Butterfly Way (2014), and a series titled Nestor’s Travel ABC, which began in 2022.
+Other projects include the travel essay films Year of Volcanoes (2018), Sunny Island (2021), Caribbean Trilogy (2020), a documentary essay about Japan The Butterfly Way (2014), and a series titled Nestor's Travel ABC, which began in 2022.

 Naumenko has filmed in locations across the globe.
-Year of the Volcanoes was shot on four European volcanoes: Vesuvius and Etna (Italy), Teide (Spain), and Santorini (Greece).
+Year of Volcanoes was shot on four European volcanoes: Vesuvius and Etna (Italy), Teide (Spain), and Santorini (Greece).
 Caribbean Trilogy, which includes Walls of Santo Domingo, Flower in the Mist and 47, was filmed in Cuba and the Dominican Republic.
 Sunny Island was filmed in 11 countries on four continents.
 50 Horizons includes footage from 21 countries, such as Ukraine, Panama, Japan, Iceland, Egypt, Germany, Switzerland, Montenegro, Norway, Sri Lanka, the Maldives, etc.

-Most of Naumenko’s films have been produced through his independent studio Nestor Film.
+Most of Naumenko's films have been produced through his independent studio Nestor Film.

 In addition to filmmaking, Naumenko is a photographer and a curator of art exhibitions and performative projects.

 As a publicist, Oleksiy-Nestor Naumenko collaborates with various media outlets, including cinema journals.
 He is recognized for his research on the life and work of film director Andrei Tarkovsky, and Ukrainian actors Boryslav Brondukov and Ivan Mykolaichuk.